AmanKumarSingh01/The-hindu-scrapper/README.md

 For getting national headlines with pictures
-METHOD : POST ; URL = https://greatscrapper.herokuapp.com/api/national-headlines-with-pictures/ ; payload = { pages :5}
+METHOD : POST ; URL = https://greatscrapper.herokuapp.com/api/national-headlines-with-pictures/ ; payload = { pages :5}\n
-This will fetch the first five page of national headlines for you Responce format : {
+This will fetch the first five page of national headlines for you\n Responce format : {
                       headlines ,
                       Image ,
                       Link
-                   }
+                   }\n\n\n

-For getting International headlines with pictures METHOD : POST ; URL = https://greatscrapper.herokuapp.com/api/international/ ; PAYLOAD = { pages :5}
+For getting International headlines with pictures\n METHOD : POST ; URL = https://greatscrapper.herokuapp.com/api/international/ ; PAYLOAD = { pages :5}\n
-This will fetch the first five page of internatonal headlines for you Responce format : {
+This will fetch the first five page of internatonal headlines for you\n Responce format : {
                       headlines ,
                       Image ,
                       Link
                    }
+                   \n\n\n

-For getting Editorial headlines with pictures
+For getting Editorial headlines with pictures\n
-METHOD : POST ; URL = https://greatscrapper.herokuapp.com/api/editorial/ ; PAYLOAD = { pages :5}
+METHOD : POST ; URL = https://greatscrapper.herokuapp.com/api/editorial/ ; PAYLOAD = { pages :5}\n
-This will fetch the first five page of editorial headlines for you Responce format : {
+This will fetch the first five page of editorial headlines for you\n Responce format : {
                       headlines ,
                       Image ,
                       Link
-                   }
+                   }\n\n\n